maozirui0827/maozirui.github.io/_portfolio/Meshfee methods for large-deformation problems.md

 ---
-title: "Meshfree methods for large-deformation problems"
+title: "2014 Meshfree methods for large-deformation problems"
 excerpt: "2014.08-2019.05: L-GSM simulation of soil problems and hydrodynamics with large deformation"
 collection: portfolio
 ---